-All these tools are great for vocabulary learning.
 The drilling will help your memory easily access stored words and find the right expression during a conversation.
 Typical flashcards are a good source of practice too but they do get boring during prolonged use.
 These vocabulary learning tools make learning much more entertaining.

-The course also includes dictation exercises, numerous challenges, translation and pronunciation exercises.
+From Zero to Italian also includes dictation exercises, numerous challenges, translation and pronunciation exercises.

 In addition to these tools, there are also unit quizzes.
 They check your knowledge from the whole set of lessons to give you an idea, whether you should go through some part of the material again.